Paralympic sports: Notes

 The categories listed represent all those groups that participate in this sport at some level.
 Not all these categories are represented in competition at the Paralympic Games.

 The governing bodies listed represent those organizations responsible for the broadest level of participation.
 In some cases, other disability-specific organizations will also have some governance of athletes in that sport within their own group.
-For example, the IPC governs multi-disability athletics competitions such as the Paraympic Games; however, CP-ISRA, IBSA, and IWAS provide single-disability events in athletics for athletes with cerebral palsy, visually impaired athletes, and wheelchair and amputee athletes respectively.
+For example, the IPC governs multi-disability athletics competitions such as the Paralympic Games; however, CP-ISRA, IBSA, and IWAS provide single-disability events in athletics for athletes with cerebral palsy, visually impaired athletes, and wheelchair and amputee athletes respectively.

 Paralympic Games status details the years these sports were practiced as full medal events at the Paralympic Games.